Frequently Asked Questions

-Oaka Learning Resources are ideal for any children who prefer to learn in a visual or more active way.
+Oaka Learning Resources are ideal for any children who struggle with their reading or processing, find it hard to move information from their short term to their working memory or simply prefer to learn in a visual or more active way.
 They provide a different style of presentation for curriculum based topics so all the information in our packs is exactly what your child needs to learn, whatever their ability, just shown in an accessible format.
 In fact, we have plenty of scholar sets in schools who also use our packs for revision just because the children enjoy them and they provide a much quicker, more effective revision system.

 Why does Oaka Learning work in three different ways?

 Oaka is all about being active in your learning techniques and giving you the resources to use spaced repetition and memory recall techniques to embed information in your child or pupil's long term memory.